 Administrative Committee (AdCom)

 Article V, Section 1, of the Constitution provides that the AdCom shall consist of 18 elected members-at-large plus ex-officio members with and without vote.
-Article VII, Section 4, provides that a quorum shall be seven voting members, without distinction between the members-at-large and the ex-officio members with vote, and that all voting members shall have an equal vote.
+Article VII, Section 4, provides that a quorum shall be a majority of the voting members, without distinction between the members-at-large and the ex-officio members with vote, and that all voting members shall have an equal vote.
 Persons under paid contract to the Society may be ex-officio members of the AdCom but shall not be voting members.

 Each retiring Society President shall continue as an ex-officio member of the AdCom with vote, first as Junior Past President during the term or terms of his or her immediate successor and then as Senior Past President during the term or terms of the successor's successor.
 If he/she is also re-elected a member-at-large during the ex-officio period, he/she shall exercise only one vote.